 There are two types of amiibo trainers: Spirits trainers and vanilla trainers.
 Most online tournaments are vanilla-only, which means your FP cannot have any stats or bonus effects.
-The recently popularized Raid Boss-type amiibo generally utilize Spirits, but can’t be entered in competitive tours.
+The recently-popular Raid Boss-type amiibo generally utilize Spirits, but can’t be entered in competitive tours.
 Vanilla amiibo are more easily defeated by human opponents but can participate in tourneys.
 The choice is yours!
-You can read more about Spirits over at our in–depth Spirits guide.
+You can read more about Spirits over at our in–depth guide.
 In the meantime, here are some bonus builds that work well on Wario:

 - Banned bonuses: Wario’s best Spirit effects are Super Armor and Armor Knight.
 In the case of the latter, fill the third slot with Trade-Off Ability ↑ and you’re good to go!
 Its 30% damage penalty poses little risk to a heavyweight fighter like Wario, so it’s well worth the Spirit slot it occupies.

-- Tournament-legal bonuses: If you’re entering a Spirits tourney that follows our ban list, you can pick any three bonuses from the following list: Physical Attack ↑, Fist Attack ↑, and Air Defense ↑.
-If you’re looking for something more unique, you could try out Critical-Health Stats, or Trade-Off Ability ↑, and Air Defense ↑.
+- Tournament-legal bonuses: If you’re entering a Spirits tourney that follows our ban list, the absolute best setup you can choose is Physical Attack ↑, Fist Attack ↑, and Air Defense ↑.
+If you’re looking for something more unique, you could try out Critical-Health Stats, or Trade-Off Ability ↑ (on its own, without Armor Knight).

 Wario can make use of two particular stat spreads; a balanced one (2100 / 2100) or one that leans into attack power (2500 / 1700).
 Regardless of the build you choose, make sure your FP’s Spirit-type is Neutral before you start training it.
 If its Spirit-type isn’t Neutral, feed the FP a bunch of Neutral-type Primary Spirits to change it back.